How to Teach Math Vocabulary

 Strategies to Teach Math Vocabulary

 Mathematics is a language of it's own.
-No matter what grade you teach, there are always more math vocabulary words to teach.
-Everything from "square" to "derivative", teaching math vocabulary is ALWAYS part of the math classroom.
-So...here are 5 tried and true strategies to effectively teach math vocabulary.
+No matter what grade you teach, there are always more math vocabulary words to teach when teaching new concepts.

 1) Use Precise Language

 Encourage precise language and correct vocabulary in your math classroom.
-The more your students hear the correct language being used, the more the words will become part of their vocabulary.
+The more your students hear the correct math vocabulary words being used, the more the words will become part of their vocabulary.

 For example, 0.3 is not “zero point three” it is “three-tenths.”